What is Colombia known for and famous for? Here’s what we learned after living there for a while.

 Finally, the last thing that Colombia is known for is festivals and carnivals.

 We managed to miss these.
-They weren’t on in the time we were in Colombia, and then the pandemic struck and we left.
+They weren’t on in the time we were in Colombia, and then we had to leave.

 Different parts of the country are famous for different festivals.
 Below are some of the ones for which Colombia is most famous: